 👉 Tip: Uterine polyps are a symptom of unopposed estrogen or endometrial hyperplasia and are another cause of abnormal bleeding.

 The only way to make progesterone is to ovulate, so, if you don’t have progesterone, it’s because you’re not ovulating.
 The next question is “why are you not ovulating?”
 Here are some possibilities.

 - You have PCOS, in which case, your best treatment is to reverse PCOS so you can ovulate and make progesterone and prevent heavy periods.
 Read Treatment for 4 Types of PCOS and Period Repair Manual.

 - You’re a teenager so too young to ovulate regularly.
 It’s a temporary situation that you will probably outgrow.
 In the meantime, you can lighten your flow with a dairy-free diet, turmeric, and iron (see below).

 - You’re in perimenopause or “second puberty,” which is when ovulation starts to wind down and you lose progesterone.
 This type of heavy bleeding is also called dysfunctional uterine bleeding or endometrial hyperplasia and is tough to treat.
 You may need almost every period-lightening treatment listed below.

 - You have another medical problem such as thyroid disease or high prolactin that is preventing ovulation.

-👉 Tip: Your doctor might not be able to tell you if you’re ovulating or have enough progesterone.
-You can test yourself by tracking your basal body temperatures.
+👉 Tip: The best way to know if you’re ovulating and making progesterone is to track your basal body temperatures.
 Read The Right Way to Test Progesterone.

 Endometriosis or adenomyosis are gynecological conditions that can cause pain and heavy bleeding.
 Your doctor might be able to pick them up with an ultrasound, or she might refer you to a gynecologist for further assessment.